-Almost like a speakeasy, but for coffee.
-Walk through a gate marked c, and you might just get a tour from the people behind the scenes of the iconic Cuvee Coffee as well as a cupping experience!
-While enjoyed everywhere, the warehouse is in Spicewood so you get a more unique experience.
+It’s almost like a speakeasy, but for coffee.
+Walk through a gate marked “C”, and you might just get a tour from the people behind the scenes of Cuvee Coffee along with a cupping experience!
+While enjoyed everywhere, the warehouse is in Spicewood so you’ll have a more unique experience.

 Things to Do in Spicewood: Final Thoughts